barryclark/jekyll-now/_posts/2015-12-26-Manjaro-Mate-15.12-released.md

 Manjaro Mate-Desktop 1.12 released!
 After a month of testing, stable release comes finaly true!

-Wat is changed in Mate-Desktop?
+What had changed in Mate-Desktop?

 * Fixes and improvements for GTK3 support across the entire MATE Desktop including GTK 3.18 support.
 * Touchpad support is significantly improved and now features multitouch and natural scrolling.